NS2CDT/ns2_beta/README.md

             - Webs now turn invisible, only fading into view at 5 meters or closer.
             - No longer parasite marines.
             - No longer appears in the kill-feed.
+        - Babbler
+            - Do not gain hp with each biomass anymore (they received 1.5 hp for each biomass)
     - Lerk
+        - Spike
             - Projectile size is now 60mm (up from 45mm)
     - Fade
         - Stab
             - Stab now deals 2x damage to structures (equivilent to skulk structure DPS).
             - Fades can now blink, jump and move freely while performing stab.
         - Fades now only receive speed bonuses from consecutive blinks when using celerity.

-    - Vampirism
-        - Skulks now recover 14% health per bite (down from 20%)
-        - Vampirism no longer has any effect when used against Exosuits.
+    Drifter abilities
+        - All abilities have now a cool down of 12 seconds (instead of only 1 second for mucous and hallucinations)

     - Misc
         - Maturity information is now visible in the nameplate for alien structures.
         - Crag, Shade, and Shift supply cost: 25 -> 20.
+        - Added score points for destroying a dropped HMG with Bile Bomb.
+        - Onos taunt is now using the charge sound (instead of the stomp sound)